 Frankie Beverly, R&B singer and Philadelphia native, dies at 77, family announces

-PHILADELPHIA (CBS) — Legendary R&B singer and Philadelphia native Frankie Beverly has passed away.
+PHILADELPHIA (CBS) — Frankie Beverly, the Legendary R&B singer and Philadelphia native, has passed away.
 He was 77.

 His family shared the heartbreaking news Tuesday morning on Instagram.

-According to the post, Beverly, whose real name is Howard Stanley Beverly, passed away on Monday, Sept.
+According to the post, Beverly, whose real name is Howard Stanley Beverly, died on Monday, Sept.
 10.

 "He lived his life with pure soul as one would say, and for us, no one did it better.
 He lived for his music, family and friends," the post read.